 For events with a health speciality like ‘D%’ follow the below mappings.

-Health specialties in the range:

-(a) D00-D03 – are allocated to HOP214 Age Related AT&R
+(a) D40-D44 with facility code 8972 The Wilson Home are allocated to DSS274 Specialist Paediatric Rehabilitation

+(b) D00-D03, D40-D44 – are allocated to HOP1050 ATR Inpatient – Acute Same Day where the admission and discharge dates are the same date, else D00-D03, D40-D44 are allocated to HOP246 AT&R (assessment treatment and rehabilitation).

-(b) D04 – is allocated to HOP1013 Carer Support Respite Day
+(c) D04 – is allocated to HOP1013 Carer Support Respite Day

-(c) D20-D24 – are allocated to HOP235 Psychogeriatric AT&R.
+(d) D20-D24 – are allocated to HOP235 Psychogeriatric AT&R.

-(d) D40-D44 – are allocated to DSS214 Young Physically Disabled AT&R.

 Other disability health specialty codes relate to residential care, including short term respite care, and are purchased under a variety of non-casemix arrangements.